Skip to main content

 Description

-Typically, production workloads need to be monitored and should have an SLA with Microsoft, using Basic SKUs for any deployed product will mean that that these capabilities do not exist.
+Typically, production workloads need to be monitored and should have an SLA with Microsoft.
+Using Basic, Free, or Consumption SKUs for production artifacts can mean these capabilities do not exist.

 The following resource types should use standard SKUs as a minimum.